fieldtrip/website/faq/other/workshop_preparation.md

     - /faq/workshop_preparation/
 ---

-# How should I prepare for the upcoming FieldTrip workshop?

 _This assumes that you will be attending one of the upcoming [FieldTrip workshops](/workshop)._

 For both the "MEG toolkit" courses in Nijmegen and for the external workshops we use a mixture of lectures, hands-on sessions, and a playground session.
 It is especially important for the FieldTrip playground session (usually the last afternoon) that you prepare by bringing your own data.